Israel takes gender fight to buses, billboards

 Addressing the religious-secular divide, the Supreme Court ruled this year that women travelling on public buses cannot be ordered to sit in the back.

-Signs in Jerusalem buses now say people have a right to sit wherever they wish and that harassing passengers could be a criminal offence.
+Signs in Jerusalem buses now say people right to sit wherever they wish and that harassing passengers could be a criminal offence.

 Critics say that in practice, dozens of bus lines are still gender segregated and that women who want to sit at the front are often subjected to verbal and sometimes physical assaults.